10 Worst Cities for Drunk Driving (2022) Report

 Depending on your offense, the actual penalty you get is up to the magistrate who hears your case.
 Yes, it is promising but ineffective because people still get into accidents, and innocent lives are lost due to drunk driving.

-Some of the things that people who drink can do to avoid drunk driving include choosing a non-drinking designated driver or using an Uber every time they go out drinking.
+Some of the things people who drink can do to avoid drunk driving include choosing a non-drinking designated driver or using an Uber every time they go out drinking.

 If you are drunk in a bar and the bartender notices, they can call an Uber or a taxi for you to get home safely.
 They can also limit your alcohol intake.”